 You got questions.
 We at least think that we have the right answers.

-We do not have a physical shop.
+We work out of an industrial kitchen in the Keilepand.
 We also ship by mail and provide pick-up upon request for Hagenaars (The Hague) close to Laan van NOI station.

 We will wear a mask per govt. recommendations and we require that you do as well when interacting with us or our pick-up partners.

 Tips for freezing your bagels

 We recommend freezing your bagels as soon as you get them.
 Our bagels come in bags, by shipping, that are ready for the freezer.
 These should be good for up to 6 months sealed and frozen.

 Theoretically, we do recommend slicing your bagel before freezing it for easier portion control and defrosting.
 You can use aluminium foil (good for a month) or ziploc bags to freeze your bags.

 2 minutes at 450 watts; cut (if whole); toast for 1-2 minutes until perfectly crisp.